KS2 online safety education

-Age-appropriate discussions about grooming should be had, as well as about youth produced sexual imagery as more and more cases of this are being seen in primary schools.
 Some children may have YouTube channels or may be using other platforms where they share content, for example Instagram or Snapchat.

 Online gaming is also something many of children are involved with, even if they do not have a games console, and this can lead to children experiencing very inappropriate content and playing games with unsuitable people.

 One of the major challenges is to help children to look at the risks of their own behaviour rather than just the abstract concept of risk.
 Exploring these topics in a number of different ways across the curriculum gives the best chance of children learning these risks.

 KS2 online safety education resources